Information about the ACT Scoring Chart

 Your Percentile Ranking

-Percentile ranking shows the level of your ACT performance as compared with other ACT test takers.
+Percentile ranking shows the level of your performance as compared with other test takers.
 It shows the number of test takers who have done better or poorer than you.
-For example, if you get a percentile ranking of 62, it means that your ACT score/performance is greater than 61 other test takers while 38 other test takers have scored/performed better than you.
-The above mentioned ACT scoring chart therefore portrays your percentile ranking based on your ACT score.
+For example, if you get a percentile ranking of 62, it means that your score/performance is greater than 61 other test takers while 38 other test takers have scored/performed better than you.
+The scoring chart which is stated above portrays your percentile ranking based on your score.

 How to Convert ACT Score into SAT Score?

 After knowing your ACT percentile ranking, you should know how your score can be compared with the SAT score.
 Just like ACT, SAT is another standardized exam that measures the test takers' college-readiness.
 Colleges and universities of the US accept both ACT and SAT scores for granting you admission.
 However, other criteria like your GPA, letter of recommendation, etc. are also considered before you are admitted by them.
-Follow the below mentioned ACT scoring chart to know about your equivalent SAT scores:
+You can follow the scoring chart mentioned below to know about your equivalent SAT scores:

 ACT Composite Score

 New SAT Score

 A scoring chart of the ACT test is very useful while taking important decisions regarding college admission.
 You can easily relate your percentile ranking in ACT with the score requirements of the college/university in which you wish to apply.
 Moreover, as you can compare your ACT score with SAT scores, you can have a fair idea of your position, depending on which, you can determine your chances of getting into the reputed colleges/universities of the US.